3D Object Detection for Autonomous Vehicles: Models, Sensors, and Real-World Challenges

 Deployment Challenges in Production ADAS

-Deploying AVs is one of the most challenging applications of physical AI as the safety implications are critical.
-And, in most cases, everyday people are operating these systems.
+The main deployment challenges for 3D object detection in production are real-time inference constraints, sensor calibration drift, long-tail edge cases, and domain shift across geographies.
+Deploying AVs is one of the hardest applications of physical AI, because the safety implications are critical and, in most cases, everyday people are operating these systems.

 Real-time inference constraints